jperilla/gibbs_motif_finding/README.md

 `-l`: defines the l-mer, or size of teh motif you are searching for

-`-f`: required parameter that gives the filename of the input file of the sequences to be searched
+`-f`: required parameter that gives the filename (can be a txt or fasta) of the input file of the sequences to be searched

 `-p`: set to True if these are protein sequences, otherwise DNA sequences, default is False